erwindev/healthcare-etl/README.md

 # Realtime ETL Data Pipeline
 This is a sample project that demonstrates a realtime data pipeline using Hadoop, Kafka and Presto.
-For this project we wil be using the Open Payments Data from Centers fpr Medicare and Medicaid Services.
+For this project we wil be using the Open Payments Data from Centers for Medicare and Medicaid Services.

 ## Architecture